-Regardless of age, nationality, and gender, it means that people from all over the world will concord, meet true friends, have fun, and exchange with each other through the International sports-for-all synthesize competition called Asia-Pacific Masters Game.
+Regardless of age, gender and nationality, people from all over the world will come together to connect new friends, enjoy time, and socialize with each other through the international sports-for-all festival at the Asia-Pacific Masters Game Jeonbuk Korea.

-- It expresses friendship between participants through the figure of holding hands together and visualizes the dynamics of sports-for-all in the form of people who participate in the competitions.
+- It expresses friendship between participants through the images of holding hands together and visualizes the dynamics of sports-for-all in the form of people who participate in the competitions.

-- The soft curve form inspired by the eaves of Hanok; highlights the beauty and tradition of Korea & Jeonbuk and emphasizes harmony with eco-friendly images by adding green to five colors (blue, red, yellow).
+- The soft curve form inspired by the eaves of Hanok highlights the beauty and tradition of Korea and emphasizes harmony with eco-friendly images by adding multiple colors.

 Korean-English top-and-bottom combination

 English left-and-right combination

 Emblem Korean-English left-and-right combination

 "Magpie" is an auspicious sign for welcoming people or delivering good news according to the Korean tradition where the mascot is wishing to deliver delightful news and hopes to every participants all over the world.

 - Magpie is a representative bird of Jeollabuk-do Province (Dojo, 道鳥).